sensu/sensu-docs/content/sensu-go/5.20/api/overview.md

 ### Authenticate with the authentication API

+Use the [authentication API][12] and your Sensu username and password to generate access tokens and refresh tokens.
 The [`/auth` API endpoint][10] lets you generate short-lived API tokens using your Sensu username and password.

 1. Retrieve an access token for your user.